pgorod/power-todoist-card/MIGRATION.md

     )"
 ```

+Remember to replace that `TODOIST_API_TOKEN` with your actual secret token.
+You can check the main README for detailed instructions on how to get it; but if you're really migrating,
+you already have it in your `secrets.yaml` file.

 ## 2. Changes in `sensors.yaml`

 Project notes (now project comments) no longer come with the GET request for project data.
 A second sensor is now required to capture project comments.
+I'm afraid you must add this new sensor even if you don't plan to use Project notes, because the card is expecting it to be there.

 ### Main Project Sensor
 ```yaml